 By Jan D from St. Paul, MN

 You might try the cold water and salt routine - in a large bucket or whatever, fill with cold water and a pound or so of table salt (one of those round boxes).
 Dissolve the salt, then soak the table cloth in the salt water for an hour or so.
-Then wash in cold water to rinse out the salt, and dry as usual.
-Not knowing for sure what the dye is, makes it a little tricky.
-Good luck!

 Does anyone know the best way to keep the dye set after doing home Tie-dye t-shirts?
 I've heard something about salt and something about vinegar.
 Any other ideas?
 If using salt or vinegar, how do I use them?